What is The Canadian Dream About?

-The New York Times has recently speculated that “the American Dream has swapped citizenship, for now it is more likely to be found in Canada”.
+The best way to find out about the Canadian dream is asking people and we’ll get to that as well.
+But interestingly, the New York Times once speculated that “the American Dream has swapped citizenship, for now, it is more likely to be found in Canada”.

-The NYT has a strong point, or rather – several points.
-The Canadians seemingly enjoy significantly higher standard of living and better life style than people in the U.S. According to data from the Organization for Economic Cooperation and Development, Canadians live longer and work on average 4.6 % fewer hours than their southern neighbors.
+In fact, the NYT has a strong point, or rather - several points.
+The Canadians seemingly enjoy a significantly higher standard of living and a better lifestyle than people in the U.S. According to data from the Organization for Economic Cooperation and Development, Canadians live longer and work on average 4.6 percent less hours than their southern neighbors.

-Canadian tourists are often seen wearing their national flag when traveling.
+Often you can see Canadian tourists wearing their national flag when traveling.
 They are proud of their “land of plenty” and of what they, as a nation, have produced and accomplished.
 Canada performs very well in many measures of well-being relative to most other countries in the Better Life Index.
 The second largest country in the world ranks above the average in housing, subjective well-being, personal security, health status, income and wealth, social connections, environmental quality, jobs and earnings, education and skills, work-life balance and civic engagement.